Nisarg1792/Gulp/README.md

 Steps to follow:

-1) install node.js
+1) Install node.js
-  # open node commands prompt
+  # Open node commands prompt

 2) Run command > sudo npm install gulp -g (only mac users need sudo..windows without sudo)

-3) create a gulp project - for that create a folder
+3) Create a gulp project - for that create a folder
-  # set path to that folder from cmd prompt
+  # Set path to that folder from cmd prompt

 4) Run command > npm init (commands create you package.json for your project)
-  # package created
+  # Package created

 5) Run command > npm install gulp --save-dev (installing gulp into your project)

-6) go to project folder and add a file called gulfile.js
+6) Go to project folder and add a file called gulfile.js

 7) Run command > npm install gulp-sass --save-dev ( To compile Sass into css with the help of plugin, install gulp-sass )
-Note: a) make sure it's scss extention but plugin is sass..
+Note: a) Make sure it's scss extention but plugin is sass..
-      b) compile more than one .scss file into CSS using sass plugin
+      b) Compile more than one .scss file into CSS using sass plugin